Earl Flansburgh: Career

 Flansburgh received the Award of Honor for Lifetime Achievement from the Boston Society of Architects in 1999.
 His design of the Cornell University Campus Store was honored with a citation in Progressive Architecture Magazine in January 1969.

 Personal life

-Flansburgh married Louise Hospital in August 1955.
-Louise went on to found Boston By Foot a not-for-profit group that gives walking tours of historic sites in Boston.
+Flansburgh married Louise "Polly" Hospital, the daughter of General Ralph Hospital, in August 1955.
+She went on to found Boston By Foot, a not-for-profit group that gives walking tours of historic sites in Boston.

-The couple had two sons, Earl Schuyler Flansburgh, born in 1957, now known as Paxus Calta, and John Flansburgh, born in 1960.
+The couple had two sons, Earl Schuyler Flansburgh (now known as Paxus Calta), born in 1957, and John Flansburgh, born in 1960.
 Calta is an anti-nuclear activist; John is a member and co-founder of the musical group They Might Be Giants.

-Earl Robert Flansburgh was buried by his family in February 2009 at Lincoln Cemetery in Middlesex County, Massachusetts.
+Flansburgh was buried in February 2009 at Lincoln Cemetery in Middlesex County, Massachusetts.